Several Injured as Van Crashes Into Crowd in Barcelona

-Police say a van driven into a crowd of people in the Spanish city of Barcelona, killing an unknown number, is being treated as an act of terrorism.
+Police say a van driven into a crowd of people in the Spanish city of Barcelona, killing an unknown number and injuring dozens, is being treated as an act of terrorism.

 Local media are reporting up to 13 people killed in the attack, but authorities have not yet given a number of fatalities.
-However Spanish police confirmed that people had been killed in the incident late Thursday afternoon, and that they are searching for the perpetrator.
+Spanish police confirmed that 32 people had been injured, 10 seriously.

-They also .
-Spain's finance secretary had earlier tweeted to say the priority is to treat the victims and "find the terrorists."
+The police also confirmed that people had been killed in the incident late Thursday afternoon, and that they are searching for the perpetrator.

+Spain's finance secretary had earlier tweeted to say the priority is to treat the victims and "find the terrorists" — though there has been no official word on the number of perpetrators involved.
 The U.S. State Department described it as a "serious security incident" in an emergency message to Americans in the city.

 In a photograph shown by public broadcaster RTVE, three people were lying on the ground in the street and were apparently being helped by police and others.